linna/app/README.md

 ];
 ```

-### Apache Virtual Host config for mod_rewrite
+#### Apache Virtual Host config for mod_rewrite
-If you enable rewriteMode in config.php need to add to your virtual host configuration file
+If you enable the option of the router named `rewriteMode` in `config.php`,
-the following line of code.
+need to add to your virtual host configuration file the following line of code.

 For Apache VirtualHost config please see:
 [http://httpd.apache.org/docs/current/vhosts/](http://httpd.apache.org/docs/current/vhosts/)